How Long Are Shifts In Ice Hockey? An NHL Guide

 Line Change Of Forwards In The NHL

-Since there is four line change for forwards, the types of players in each line are based on their skill.
-The first line of players consists of the players that start a game, using play for the most amount of time, and the fourth line of forward play for the least.
+Since there are four line changes for forwards, the types of players in each line are based on their skill.
+The first line of players consists of the players that start a game, they usually play for the most amount of time, and the fourth line of forward play for the least.

 The first line of forwards can play up to 30 minutes of the entire 60 minutes of an NHL period.
 This leaves about 30 minutes for the second through fourth line.
 In some scenarios, the fourth line might end up playing three shifts in a game (2 minutes and 21 seconds).